U.S. tightens Ebola monitoring for West African visitors

 President Barack Obama expressed cautious optimism about the situation in the United States after meeting with his Ebola response coordinator, Ron Klain, and other top officials on Klain's first day on the job since being named on Friday.

-The U.S. Centers for Disease Control and Prevention's new restrictions on travellers arriving from Liberia, Sierra Leone and Guinea marked the latest precautions put in place by the Obama administration to stop the spread of the virus.
-The steps stopped short of a ban on travellers from those countries demanded by some lawmakers.
+The U.S. Centers for Disease Control and Prevention's new restrictions on travelers arriving from Liberia, Sierra Leone and Guinea marked the latest precautions put in place by the Obama administration to stop the spread of the virus.
+The steps stopped short of a ban on travelers from those countries demanded by some lawmakers.

 Health authorities and the public have been on alert for Ebola since late September when a Liberian visiting Dallas, Texas became the first person diagnosed with the virus in the United States.
 Two nurses who cared for him were also infected.

-The travellers also will be required to coordinate with local public health officials if they intend to travel within the United States.
-If a traveller does not report in, local health officials will take immediate steps to find the person.
+The travelers also will be required to coordinate with local public health officials if they intend to travel within the United States.
+If a traveler does not report in, local health officials will take immediate steps to find the person.

 "These new measures I'm announcing today will give additional levels of safety so that people who develop symptoms of Ebola are isolated early in the course of their illness," Frieden said.
 "That will reduce the chance that Ebola will spread from an ill person through close contact and to healthcare workers."

-Beginning Wednesday, travellers from Liberia, Sierra Leone or Guinea were being funnelled through one of five major U.S. airports conducting increased screening for the virus.
+Beginning Wednesday, travelers from Liberia, Sierra Leone or Guinea were being funneled through one of five major U.S. airports conducting increased screening for the virus.

-The CDC said the monitoring programme affects anyone coming back from the region, including CDC employees and journalists.
-It said when affected travellers enter one of the five airports they will receive a care kit that contains a tracking log, a pictorial description of symptoms, a thermometer, instructions on how to monitor their temperature and information on what to do if they experience symptoms.
+The CDC said the monitoring program affects anyone coming back from the region, including CDC employees and journalists.
+It said when affected travelers enter one of the five airports they will receive a care kit that contains a tracking log, a pictorial description of symptoms, a thermometer, instructions on how to monitor their temperature and information on what to do if they experience symptoms.

 Liberian Thomas Eric Duncan, who died on Oct.
 8 and nurses Nina Pham and Amber Vinson of Texas Health Presbyterian Hospital, are the only cases detected in the country.
 Pham's condition was last upgraded on Tuesday to good from fair at a hospital in Bethesda, Maryland.